LiroBenchmark/LiroBenchmark.github.io/datasets/RONEC-v2.0.md

 ### Input, Output and Metrics:

-Given the train & validation sets, the target is to maximize the F1 score on the test set.
+Given the train & validation sets, the target is to maximize the F1 strict score on the test set.

 Please see this [resource](http://www.davidsbatista.net/blog/2018/05/09/Named_Entity_Evaluation/) to understand more about NER evaluation.

-Metric reported is the **Exact Match F1 score**.
+Metric reported is the **Strict Match F1 score**.

 ### Download from: